-I can’t quite work out when I became devoted to Sgt Pepper and Abbey road.
-From the age of ten, though quite immune to a lot of pop music, I avidly bought the early Beatles singles and EPs.
+From the age of ten—though with my sheltered, genteel, classical upbringing I was quite immune to a lot of pop music—I avidly spent my pocket-money on the early Beatles singles and EPs.
 In my book Plucking the winds I reflected on the stark contrast between the lives of my village friends under Maoism and my own tranquil upbringing:

 Meanwhile Gaoluo villagers were starving.
 I began to learn the violin in a polite suburb south of London, under very different conditions from those in which Cai An had learned music.
 By 1963 I was doing quite well, and won a local contest, though I was less keen on Handel sonatas than on the new songs from the Beatles, whose photo I kept in my violin case.
 My awareness of issues in defining classical and popular musics was still very basic.

-In my post on Sgt Pepper I observed how Wilfrid Mellers was among the pioneers of taking pop music seriously, with his book Twilight of the gods: the Beatles in retrospect (1973, published quite soon after they had disbanded).
-At the same time, for old-school musicologists still seeking to reserve the concept of “serious music” to the WAM canon, the Beatles seemed more palatable candidates for admission to the elite club than many popular and folk genres.
+Wilfrid Mellers’s tenure at York was formative for innovations in new composition and early music.
+And with his book Twilight of the gods: the Beatles in retrospect, published in 1973, quite soon after the Beatles had disbanded, he was among the pioneers of taking pop music seriously.
+It was work like this that opened the floodgates, to the consternation of old-school musicologists still seeking to reserve the concept of “serious music” to the WAM canon—as some, indeed, still do, although for them the Beatles seemed more palatable candidates for admission to the elite club than many popular and folk genres.

-Actually, neither popular nor folk and art musics are dependent on such complex skills for their efficacity: many songs (e.g. Country: “three chords and the truth”), making use of a more limited technical palette, can make a deep effect individually, without the verbose sanction of the metropolitan elite and all our fancy analytical vocabulary.
-In the Preface Mellers qualifies his approach:
+Clearly, popular music is not dependent on such complex skills for its efficacity; but neither are folk or art musics.
+Many, even most, popular songs (e.g. Country: “three chords and the truth”), making use of a more limited technical palette, can make a deep effect individually, without the verbose sanction of the metropolitan elite and all our fancy analytical vocabulary.
+In his Preface Mellers qualifies his approach: